Laughing Stock

-Laughing Stock is the fifth and final studio album by English band Talk Talk, released in 1991.
+Laughing Stock is the fifth and final studio album by English band Talk Talk, released on 16 September 1991.
 Following their previous release Spirit of Eden (1988), bassist Paul Webb left the group, which reduced Talk Talk to the duo of singer/multi-instrumentalist Mark Hollis and drummer Lee Harris.
 Talk Talk then acrimoniously left EMI and signed to Polydor, who released the album on their newly revitalised jazz-based Verve Records label.
 Laughing Stock was recorded at London's Wessex Sound Studios from September 1990 to April 1991 with producer Tim Friese-Greene and engineer Phill Brown.

 Like Spirit of Eden, the album featured improvised instrumentation from a large ensemble of musicians.
 The demanding sessions were marked by Hollis' perfectionist tendencies and desire to create a suitable recording atmosphere.
 Engineer Phill Brown stated that the album, like its predecessor, was "recorded by chance, accident, and hours of trying every possible overdub idea."
 The band split up following its release.

 The album garnered significant critical praise, often cited as a watershed entry for the budding post-rock genre at the time of its release.
 Pitchfork retrospectively gave the album a perfect 10 out of 10 score and named it the eleventh best album of the 1990s, saying it "makes its own environment and becomes more than the sum of its sounds."
 In a 2007 list, Stylus Magazine named it the greatest post-rock album.